tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 ### 3. RUN: Combine commands together wherever possible

-When Docker build try to decide whether layer need rebuild or not, it will check with cache.
-If cache was hit, then no need to rebuild this layer, if not hit, it will run the instructions and rebuild the current layer and following layers.
+When Docker build tries to decide whether a layer needs to be rebuilt or not, it checks with the cache.
+If the cache was hit, then there is no need to rebuild this layer.
+If not, it will run the instructions and rebuild the current layer and following layers.
 How does the cache work?
-How does this calculate process work ?
-[Best practices for writing Dockerfiles: Leverage build cache](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) mentioned that Docker will do a file read and calculate its content checksum and compare with the one the exsting image for the COPY insturction, and a command string literal equal check for the RUN instruction.
-Let's take a look the common command apk/apt-get for RUN instructions:
+How does this calculation process work ?
+[Best practices for writing Dockerfiles: Leverage build cache](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) mentions that Docker will do a file read and calculate its content checksum and compare it with the one the exsting image for the COPY insturction, and do a command string literal equal check for the RUN instruction.
+Let's take a look at the common command apk/apt-get for RUN instructions:

 ```docker
 RUN apk update
 RUN apk add openssl1.1-compat
 ```

-Initially the instructions seems okay. *apk update* will fetch initially indexs(e.g name, versions, etag) of packages in remote repositories. *apk add openssl1.1-compat* then will get installed with latest version from indexes.
+Initially the instructions seems okay. *apk update* will fetch indexs(e.g name, versions, etag) of packages from remote repositories. *apk add openssl1.1-compat* will then get installed with the latest version from the indexes.

-Suppose at this time, libs versions in apk repos are:
+Suppose at this time, the latest versions of libraries in apk repos are:

 > openssl1.1-compat=1.0
 > wget=1.0
 > curl=1.0

-The current latest versions of* openssl1.1-compat* is *1.0* and it will get installed.
-Then the whole thing got forgotten for ten years and it need add another library: *wget*.
+The current latest versions of *openssl1.1-compat* is *1.0*, and it will get installed.
+Then the whole thing gets forgotten for ten years, and it needs to add another library: *wget*.

 ```docker
 RUN apk update